evansbenj/2024_BIO722/5_more_on_Stacks.md

 `more ~/monkey/Stacks_Results/batch_1.sumstats_summary.tsv`

-Similarly, if we want to calculate Pi on only the X chromosome, we can use the `chrX_list` as a `whitelist` as follows:

-`/apps/stacks/1.29/bin/populations -P ~/monkey/Stacks_Results -b 1 -r 1 -t 36 -W ~/chrX_list`

-There are problems with this calculation using only the X chromosome because some of the individuals are males; Ben will discuss these problems and a workaround.
+For autosomes this statistic is accurate but there are problems with this calculation using only the X chromosome because some of the individuals are males; Ben will discuss these problems and a workaround.

 # More on Stacks:  Whitelists, blacklists, using individual modules, and summary statistics